COVID-19 Vaccine

 • Wheelchair accessible

-• Wheelchairs are offered by the site
+• Wheelchairs are offered at the site

 • Service dog friendly